Digilent/Arty-A7-100-XADC/README.md

 Arty A7-100T XADC Demo
 ==============

+**Note:** This demo has been migrated to another repo.
+You can find instructions for working with the demo here: [Digilent Reference - Arty A7 XADC Demo](https://digilent.com/reference/programmable-logic/arty-a7/demos/xadc).
+Sources are version controlled in the [Arty-A7](https://github.com/Digilent/Arty-A7) repo.

 Description
 --------------
 This project is a Vivado demo using the Arty A7-100T analog-to-digital converter ciruitry,switches and LEDs, written in Verilog.
 When programmed onto the board, voltage levels between 0 and 1 Volt are read off of the JXADC header.
 The 6 User LEDs increment from top right to left then bottom right to left as the voltage difference on the selected XADC pins gets larger.
 A0-A5 are single ended analog pins while A6-A7, A8-A9, and A10-A11 are differential ports.
 Each XADC channel can be selected depending on the switches position as shown in the following table.
 See the Arty A7-100T's [Reference Manual](https://reference.digilentinc.com/reference/programmable-logic/arty-a7/reference-manual) for more information about how the Artix 7 FPGA's XADC is connected to header JXADC.